hawkw/hawkw.github.io/index.md

 --------------------

 + [Pathway](https://github.com/MeteorCode/Pathway): An open-source event-based game engine for the JVM.
 (Scala, Java)
++ [seax](https://github.com/hawkw/seax): A SECD VM for evaluating programs in functional languages, Scheme interpreter, and assorted other fun stuff (work in progress) (Rust)
 + [DeeBee](https://github.com/hawkw/deebee): A tiny relational database supporting a subset of SQL.
 For educational purposes only.
 (Scala)
 + [Decaf](decaf): An alleged compiler for a so-called programming language.
 (Scala)
 + [USL](https://github.com/hawkw/USL): The Useless Stack Language.
 A simple toy language with some interestingly weird semantics (think Lisp meets PostScript).
 (Scala)